 The sex scenes, as a matter of fact, remain pretty “innocent”.
 Yes, it’s very suggestive but, overall, they remain suggested.
 If you compare to some of the previous 70s Carry Ons, the amount of skin shown isn’t necessarily more important: Kenneth William’s bare butt here and there, a few breasts, but that’s about it.

 The rest of the casting is decent enough in their interpretations.
 I want to give credit to Jack Douglas, whom, for once, didn’t annoy me.
-He quit his weird spasms and plays a more “normal” person, which for me worked better than his eccentricities.
+He lost his weird spasms and played a more “normal” person, which, for me, worked better than his eccentricities.
 I also loved Kenneth Connor’s chosen accent.

-Nevertheless, speaking from my point of view, the humour from this film worked better than the slapstick humour of Carry On England, going back to more gags more dialogue-oriented.
+Nevertheless, speaking from my point of view, the humour of this film worked better than the slapstick humour of Carry On England, going back more dialogue-oriented gags.